Last Updated on April 29, 2021 by Thinkster

 We know that with an upcoming move on your mind, you’re likely thinking about all of the things you have to do.
 Plus, there’s work, family, and your daily responsibilities you have to deal with.

 You may be also stressed about how the move will affect your children’s lives and their school work.
 Having an online tutor in the mix to help keep your student on track and provide added support can be a huge relief.

-You may not have the ability to do all the things that you need to do for the move and also help with school work, but if you have an online tutor you trust, you don’t have to worry.
+You may not have the ability to do all that you need to do for the move while helping with school work, but if you have an online tutor you trust, you don’t have to worry.
 You can be confident that they are making sure your child is on track and will keep you updated on their progress and if any concerns arise.

 Our program is more than just a tutor, though, as you’ll see.
-We provide homework help, test preparation, unlimited worksheets with video tutorials, a dedicated elite math tutor exclusively assigned to your student, world-class math curriculum and more.
+We provide homework help, test prep, unlimited math worksheets with video tutorials, a dedicated elite math tutor exclusively assigned to your student, a world-class math curriculum, and more.
 We have an app so that your student can practice on their favorite device, and we do the work for you when it comes to finding a qualified online math tutor.

 Our math tutors are experienced and trained math educators who combine their knowledge of the math curriculum with what they learn about your student through our initial assessment.